Jim Bateman

 James Alder Bateman OBE (5 April 1925 – 20 October 1987) was a New Zealand politician and educationalist.

 Biography

 Early life and career

 In 1949, Bateman graduated from Victoria University College with a Master of Arts in philosophy and Diploma of Education.
 After graduating he began a career in teaching and taught at Wellington High School, later becoming first assistant Principal.
 Bateman was to later serve as founding Principal of the Central Institute of Technology from 1968 to 1985.
 He was elected president of the Technical Institutes Association in October 1974.
+As president he represented the collective interests of all thirteen of New Zealand's technical institutes in terms of their policy and growth.

 Bateman joined the Labour Party in 1940.
 His father had been personal secretary to prominent Labour politicians Peter Fraser and Walter Nash.